Appearance

 Getting Started

-Pingward is an API monitoring platform that helps you ensure your HTTP endpoints are working correctly.
+Pingward is an API monitoring platform that helps you ensure your endpoints, services, and scheduled jobs are working correctly.
 This guide will help you get up and running.

 Core Concepts